Indigenous spaces on campus

 Annual Pow Wow

-The annual Pow Wow is a large gathering of the local Indigenous community, the campus community, and others from out of town, to celebrate traditional teachings in the Indigenous community.
+The annual Pow Wow is where the local Indigenous community, the campus community, and others from out of town come together to celebrate traditional teachings in the Indigenous community.
 At the ceremonial fire grounds, a fire keeper is present with traditional medicines throughout the Pow Wow.
-Here, people have the opportunity to connect and learn through drumming, dancing, food, and other elements of Indigenous culture.
+Here, people have the opportunity to connect and learn about Indigenous culture through drumming, dancing, food, and other elements.

 Social opportunities